Crystal Palace Bowl: History

-The stage was not used for several years and fell into disrepair, the structure becoming covered in graffiti and the lake filling with algae.
-By 2018, the London Borough of Bromley were "exploring potential new uses".
+The new stage was initially in use from 1997 to 2007 and subsequently fell into disrepair; the structure becoming covered in graffiti and the lake filling with algae.
+By 2017, the London Borough of Bromley were "exploring potential new uses".

 A temporary stage was installed on the lake for a series of concerts in August 2021, with plans to restore the Concert Platform stage in 2022.
+This concert series runs annually, however as of 2024 is still using temporary staging.